-Notice - We have transitioned to a new appointment system which is available at ustraveldocs.com/vn starting February 22.
-Beginning February 24, contact our Call Center locally from 8 am - 8 pm at 19006444 or from the U.S. from 8 am - 8 pm (EST) at (703)665-7350.
+Notice - We have transitioned to a new appointment system which is available at ustraveldocs.com/vn.
+For answers to questions regarding this new process, please contact our Call Center locally from 8 am - 8 pm at 19006444 or from the U.S. from 8 am - 8 pm (EST) at (703)665-7350.
 For frequently asked questions about this new process, please click HERE.

 The Nonimmigrant Visa (NIV) Unit processes the visa applications of Vietnamese nationals and third-country nationals seeking to travel to the U.S. temporarily for business, pleasure, study, or work.
 Please click here for our customer service statement to all visa applicants.